 Training and Diversification of Trustees

-At the October board meeting, Williston’s Board of Trustees engaged in anti-racist and inclusiveness training.
-Recognizing the value of diverse, institutional board-level leadership, we are committed to adding at least two BIPOC trustees by July 1, 2021.
-At present, the 23-member board of trustees includes two members of color.
-Currently, we are engaged in initial conversations with additional candidates and look forward to updating you on our progress later in the year.
+At the October 2020 board meeting, Williston’s Board of Trustees engaged in anti-racist and inclusiveness training.
+Recognizing the value of diverse, institutional board-level leadership, we committed to increasing the number of BIPOC trustees.
+At present, the 26-member board of trustees includes five members of color.

 Building Anti-Racist White Educators Program